noahborkowski/LOLB/README.md

 # LOLB
-Practice with living off the land binaries
+Practice with living off the land binaries!!!